UstadMobile/Meshrabiya/README.md

 Each device is given a "virtual" IP address (typically a random auto-generated address e.g. 169.254.x.y).
 Applications can then use the provided SocketFactory and/or DatagramSocket class to communicate with other nodes over multiple hops as if they were directly connected.
 This works with various higher level networking libraries such as OkHttp.

 It is intended for use in situations where multiple Android devices need to communicate with each other and a WiFi access point is not available e.g. schools and health clinics without WiFi infrastructure, when hiking, etc. WiFi enables high-speed connections with tests obtaining 300Mbps+.
 Using multiple hops over multiple WiFi direct groups enables more devices to connect than is possible using a single device hotspot.

+Meshrabiya is entirely open-source and does not have any proprietary dependencies (e.g. it works with Android Open Source Project devices and does not use/require Google Play Services, Nearby Connections API, etc).

 Meshrabiya provides socket factories (for both TCP and UDP) that can create sockets to route data between nodes over multiple hops as if they were directly connected.
 The socket factory can also